 Step 5: Cheers!

 Now it’s ready to party!
-Serve the charcuterie board with water crackers and baguette crisps for your guests to eat with the meat and cheeses, plus an assortment of red and white wines like Harry & David’s pinot noir and chardonnay.
+Serve the charcuterie board with water crackers and baguette crisps for your guests to eat with the meat and cheeses, plus an assortment of red and white wines.
 If you have a wide variety of wine and cheeses, you could even suggest different pairings for guests to experiment with.
 For a final touch, I like to set out the charcuterie board with roses or rose petals to pull together the floral theme.